underlines/awesome-ml/audio-ai.md

 - [ChatTTS](https://github.com/2noise/ChatTTS) optimized for dialogue-based TTS with natural andexpressive speech synthesis in English and Chinese with fine grained prosodic features like laughter, pauses and interjections
 - [Parler-TTS](https://github.com/huggingface/parler-tts) Huggingface's Parler TTS model can generate high quality natural speech by using two prompts one for the text and one for the style supporting gender, pitch, speaking style etc, with a Mini 0.8B and 2.3B Large model released and ready for fine tuning supporting SDPA and Flash Attention 2
 - [MeloTTS](https://github.com/myshell-ai/MeloTTS/tree/main) multi lingual multi accent TTS for English, Spanish, French, Chinese, Korean and Japanese even working on CPU inference and support for training new languages
+- [F5-TTS](https://github.com/SWivid/F5-TTS) is a text-to-speech system that utilizes Diffusion Transformer with ConvNeXt V2 for fast training and inference, and implements Sway Sampling strategy to significantly enhance performance

 ## Voice Conversion